alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 MIT

 ## Disclaimer
 This script is provided as-is, without warranty of any kind.
-Use it at your own risk.
 The sidebar UI element path was tested on macOS Tahoe 26.5 and may break if Apple changes the Notes app structure in a future update.